-Will 2020 include a weekend trip to Rome?
-If you have 24 hours in Rome, 48 hours in Rome, or even a week in Rome, this is the Rome guide for you.
-Based on an old blog-post of mine, this post will guide you through some great places to see and explore in Rome.
+Looking to plan a weekend trip to Rome?
+If you have 24 hours in Rome, 48 hours in Rome, or even a week there, this is the Rome guide for you – focusing on what to do and see in the city!

-On our first day, we went to the Castel Romano Designer Outlet.
+If you want to do some bargain shopping, I recommend Castel Romano Designer Outlet.
 It is a 30-minute bus ride outside of Rome, and definitely worth the trip.
 It is such a beautiful village with all of the big designer stores.
 Across 156 stores you will find brands such as Nike, Moschino, Adidas, Michael Kors and more – all offering discounted items.

 By The Spanish Stairs, you will find a good shopping area too.
-Although it will probably be quite crowded, if you are looking for a spot where all the big brands are found, this is a good option.
+Although it will probably be quite crowded, it is a good option if you want to explore all the big brands at once.
 Walk around the stairs and down the streets such as Via Delle Carrozze.
-Here you will find shops such as Sephora, Longchamp, Zara etc.
+Here you will find high street shops including Sephora, Longchamp, Zara etc.

 There are so many things to do and see in Rome.
 The city is filled with beautiful places and buildings.
-No matter where you walk and look, there is always beautiful architecture, a hidden ruin, or something else breathtaking.
+No matter where you walk and look, there is always beautiful architecture, a hidden ruin, or another breathtaking sight right beside you.
 My best recommendation would be to put on some good shoes, bring your camera and a bottle of water, and just walk around.

 During my stay in Rome, we went on several tours (by bus, by segway, and at night).
 There were some places that I fell more in love with than others, that I wanted to share in my Rome guide.
 Here are my definite recommendations of where to go/what to see if you have 24 hours in Rome.